What is the Youth Ambassadors Program?

 Thanks

-The Youth Ambassadors Program staff, participants, & parents thank the following entities for their generous financial support of the 2025 program: Maryland Humanities’ Marilyn Hatza Memorial SHINE Grant, the Baltimore Community Foundation’s Van Buskirk International Exchange Fund, and Bard College.
+The Youth Ambassadors Program staff, participants, & parents thank the following entities for their generous financial support of the 2025 program: Maryland Humanities’ Marilyn Hatza Memorial SHINE Grant and Bard College.

-We also thank the Office of Baltimore City Mayor Brandon Scott, the Office of the City Council President of Baltimore, the Maryland-Anhui Province Sister State Committee, the Office of the Secretary of State of Maryland, Xiamen Airlines, the Xiamen Municipal Government’s Foreign Affairs Office, the Anhui Province Foreign Affairs Office, the Anhui Province Department of Education, the Embassy of the People’s Republic of China in the United States, and many other individuals and organizations for their support including in-kind donations.
+We also thank the Office of Baltimore City Mayor Brandon Scott, the Office of the City Council President of Baltimore, the Enoch Pratt Free Library System, Bard High School Early College – Baltimore, the Office of the Secretary of State of Maryland, the Maryland-Anhui Province Sister State Committee, Maryland Center China, the Xiamen Municipal Government’s Foreign Affairs Office, Xiamen Airlines, the Anhui Province Foreign Affairs Office, the Anhui Province Department of Education, the Hopkins-Nanjing Center, the Foreign Affairs Office of the Shanghai Municipal People’s Government, Shanghai Business and Tourism School, the Embassy of the People’s Republic of China in the United States, and many other individuals and organizations for their support including in-kind donations.

 In honor of our late treasurer and Youth Ambassadors program co-founder Arella Yan Liu, the BXSCC is providing special need-based funding for select participants under the “Arella Yan Liu Scholarship Program”.